pvcraven/syllabi/elements/attendance_in_person.rst

 you off as excused.

 .. danger:: To be counted as attending class, the student must be present when the instructor takes attendance.
-Continually showing up to class late can really hurt a student's grade.
-If a student leaves class early without prior permission, he or she will be counted as absent.
+Showing up to class 10 minutes late does not count towards attendance.
+Therefore continually showing up to class late can really hurt a student's grade.
+If a student leaving class early with prior permission will be counted as absent.

+**COVID-19 Update:** Because of COVID-19 we may need to adjust things.
+It is my current intention to accommodate anyone wishing attending via Zoom instead if they desire.
+That said, this is not intended as a purely on-line class and the college still assumes you'll be residing on-campus.